 After investing all the effort to choose a new HRIS software solution, painstakingly customizing the system for optimum performance, and switching processes over to use the new system, many companies believe that the hardest part is over.
 However, without proper training, even the best HRIS system may be doomed from the start.

 The best options for HRIS training may vary between companies.
 Managers should review the advantages and disadvantages of several different HRIS training methods and carefully consider what options will best fit with the company culture and structure.
+While using HRIS for training isn’t a new concept, there are best practices that can optimize the way that training is managed.
+Consider the following when designing or revising your training program.

 Classroom Style Training